-Just 5 km from our hostel, on the banks of a river surrounded by pine and birch trees, our kennels are home to almost 200 Alaskan Huskies.
+Just 5 km away from our hostel, on the banks of a river surrounded by pine and birch trees, our kennel is the home to more than 200 Alaskan Huskies.

 Several members of our team our dedicated to caring for them daily, they are known as “handlers”.